Skip to main content

 SamplingClient: sample

 SamplingClient generates text completions from the model the sampler currently has loaded.
-There are two creation paths with different version semantics: ServiceClient.create_sampling_client returns an auto-updating client that follows whatever weights the sampler currently holds, while TrainingClient.save_weights_and_get_sampling_client returns a snapshot client pinned to the version you just trained.
+There are two creation paths with different version semantics: ServiceClient.create_sampling_client returns an auto-updating client that follows whatever weights the sampler currently holds, while TrainingClient.save_weights_and_get_sampling_client returns a snapshot client pinned to the trained version.
 Both clients expose the same sample method.

 SamplingClient.compute_logprobs(prompt) -> list[float | None]